OpenNebula/docs/source/deployment/authentication_setup/ldap.rst

         :host: localhost
         :port: 389

-        # Uncomment this line for tsl conections
+        # Uncomment this line for tls connections
         #:encryption: :simple_tls

         # base hierarchy where to search for users and groups